kevyncastro/kevyncastro/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Zipeli
+- 🔭 I’m currently working as a Software Engineer @ Zipeli
 - 🌱 I’m currently learning a lot of things
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with data science